-I finished my BSc. in Marine Biology and Biotechnology in 2009.
-I became enthusiastic in the field of fisheries and marine resources sustainability.
-With the main goal of pursuing a career in this area, I started my MSc. in Marine Resources Development and Protection with Heriot-Watt University, undertaking dissertation research on creel fisheries in Orkney.
+After finishing my BSc in Marine Biology and Biotechnology in 2009, I became enthusiastic in the field of fisheries and marine resources sustainability.
+With the main goal of pursuing a career in this area, I started my MSc in Marine Resources Development and Protection with Heriot-Watt University, undertaking dissertation research on creel fisheries in Orkney.
 I started working for Orkney Sustainable Fisheries in 2015 taking part in the ongoing research and conducting some projects as the researcher leader such as “Discard survival and condition in Orkney brown crabs (Cancer pagurus)” and “Scallops Research Project”.

 Optimisation of essential habitat in sustainable fishery management